Opinion | Yes, gas prices are up. But cutting the gas tax is not the answer.

 Politicians know this.
 They get blamed for the resulting pain, so they want to swoop in with solutions.
 Thing is, they can’t do very much.

-Retail gas prices are determined primarily by crude oil prices set by a global market, which is not controlled the U.S. president or Congress or governors.
+Retail gas prices are determined primarily by crude oil prices set by a global market, which is not controlled by the U.S. president or Congress or governors.
 President Biden can release oil from the Strategic Petroleum Reserve to show he’s Doing Something, such as the 50 million barrels announced in November.
 But that extra oil is a drop in the barrel — equivalent to less than three days’ worth of U.S. oil consumption.

 It can’t change prices much.
 Likewise, Biden can claim a recent antitrust probe will ferret out whether sneaky “illegal conduct” is keeping gas prices high.

-But that ain’t gonna fix the fact that global energy demands are way up, and energy supply chains remain severely constrained by covid — and, more recently, by the threat of conflict involving Ukraine.
+But that ain’t gonna fix the fact that global energy demands are way up and energy supply chains remain severely constrained by covid — and, more recently, by the threat of conflict involving Ukraine.

 Politicians keep trying anyway.
 The latest proposals involve cutting the gas tax.
 Sens.
 Mark Kelly (D-Ariz.) and Maggie Hassan (D-N.H.) have introduced a bill to suspend the federal gas tax until year’s end — just through the midterms, coincidentally! — with some Democratic colleagues co-sponsoring the legislation.
 Several states have proposed cutting their gas taxes as well or canceling planned increases.